abhilashiig/heroku-ruby6-buildpack/README.md

 ## Features

-- Uses the official Ruby source from ruby-lang.org
+- Primarily uses the official Ruby source from ruby-lang.org
-- Compiles Ruby 2.6.6 from source for maximum compatibility with all Heroku stacks
+- Compiles Ruby 2.6.6 from source with minimal dependencies
+- Falls back to pre-compiled binaries if compilation fails
 - Caches compiled Ruby for faster subsequent builds
 - Verifies Ruby and Bundler installations before proceeding
 - Detailed logging for easier debugging